AlexSD92/simon_game/readme.md

     1. I would like to play Simon Says.
     2. I would like to play a memory game.
     3. I would like to play a challenging game.
+    4. I would like to learn how to play the game.

 - Returning User:
-    1. I would like to try a different game mode.
+    1. I would like to play Simon Says.
     2. I would like to beat my previous score.
+    3. I would like to view my previous scores.

 ## Strategy

 Design a site with a focused style that does not distract from the Simon Says game.
-Consistent fonts, feedback sounds and colors will be used throughout the design for a visual appeal and simplicity.
+Consistent fonts, feedback sounds and colours will be used throughout the design for a visual appeal and simplicity.

 ## Scope